-At the end of 2018, there were 9.6 million IQOS users worldwide, each owning one or more IQOS electronic devices, and this figure is projected to keep growing.
+At the end of 2018, there were 9.6 million users of IQOS worldwide, and this figure is projected to keep growing.

 With this in mind, we plan to play our part in the circular economy.
 Our first steps are through an initiative known as CIRCLE (Central Inspection and Recycling for a Closed Loop Economy), a substantial investment by Philip Morris International into collecting and recycling used devices.
-Our ambition is that each device can be returned after use and recycled to the highest industry standards in every country where we market IQOS.
-First, let’s take a look at the components of IQOS.
+Our ambition is that each device can be returned after use and recycled to the highest industry standards in every country where we market the product.
+First, let’s take a look at the components of the device.
 The holder is made of a heating blade, powered by a battery and controlled by a printed circuit board, housed within a polymer casing.
 The charger consists of a battery and printed circuit board, inside a polymer casing.
-In the case of our IQOS 3 MULTI version, these elements are all in a single unit.
+In the case of 3 MULTI, these elements are all in a single unit.
 If the device breaks, the consumer is able to return the device through retail stores or postal routes.
 Contact the customer service center for more information.

 State-of-the-art electronic waste management